Chapter 4 Working With Windows

 Working in Windows

 There are many activities a user can do that relate to windows.
-This section addresses how to:
+This section addresses how to complete the following:

 Open Applications and Files Using the Search Box